Skip to main content

 Key benefits

-• The Department of Psychology is one of the best-known and largest centres for clinical and health psychology and is home to the to the UK’s oldest Clinical Psychology training programme.
+• The Department of Psychology is one of the best-known and largest centres for clinical and health psychology in the UK.

-• Students have the opportunity to undertake a year’s professional placement or a year abroad.
-This year is subject to achieving a certain grade average and being accepted at a partner institution.
+• Students have the opportunity to join a four-year course by completing a year’s professional placement or a year abroad.
+This opportunity is subject to achieving a certain grade average and being accepted at a partner institution.

 Azi